The OKV is run by 4 local Paid staff and local volunteers. Your support enables us to keep this village running for our community.

 The Otara Kai Hub Village is a social eco sustainable space focused on enabling families experiencing food insecurity to have dignified access to affordable nutritious food in their neighbourhood while tackling waste.
 It also recognizes that the 'Social' is a vital part of the change process and that food is a powerful connector and catalyst to expanding wider social, economic and cultural opportunities for individuals, families and communities.

 CBNZ exists to strengthen & develop the capacity & capability of local residents from our most dis-advantaged communities within New Zealand to become local change makers.
-Some of our projects include Pataka Kai & The Otara Kai Village to name a few.
+Some of our projects include: Otara Kai Village, Otara Bike Burb, Otara Mara Kai, MY STREET, Pataka Kai and Southside Woke 0to name a few.

 Covid19 Lockdown 9 September 2021